The Power of Social Norms: How Initial Responses to Toxicity Shape Conversations on Twitter: Conclusion

 \section{Conclusion}

-In this study we assessed a random sample of \emph{Twitter Conversations} to understand how group dynamics and a bystander effect can lead to disinhibition of users' toxic replies.
-We find evidence of a \emph{bystander effect} with increased conversational participants being associated with fewer Twitter users standing up to a toxic reply.
-We also highlight the importance of initial responses to a toxic tweets within a conversation.
-Our results demonstrate that posting a toxic reply immediately after a toxic comment predicts that the Twitter conversation will become increasingly toxic.
+In this study, we assessed a random sample of ~\emph{Twitter Conversations} to understand how social norms and the toxicity level of the first response to a toxic reply can lead to the disinhibition of users' toxic replies.
+Motivated by theory of social norms and by the bystander effect theory, we find that increased conversational participants are associated with fewer Twitter users standing up to a toxic reply.
+We also highlight the importance of initial responses to toxic tweets within a conversation.
+Our results demonstrate that there is an association between posting a toxic reply immediately after an initial toxic comment and an increased likelihood of the remaining of the conversation being more toxic.
+Understanding how users respond to uncivil or abusive content helps reveal how social norms shape behavior online.